Skip to content

 SUBSYSTEM=="usb", ATTR{idVendor}=="09fb", ATTR{idProduct}=="6810", MODE="0666"

-1. After opening the qpf project in Quartus, run start Compilation.
-This will create a .sof file in the output_files directory.
+1. Open the .qpf project in Quartus and run Start Compilation.
+This creates a .sof file in output_files/.

-4. To program the SPI flash memory, still in the Programmer, you need to change the programming file type to "JTAG Indirect Configuration File (.jic)".
-Then add the .jic file if not already present, select it, and click Start.
-If there are no error messages, the SPI flash memory should now be programmed with the design and will start after a power cycle.
+4. In the Programmer, change the file type to "JTAG Indirect Configuration File (.jic)", add the .jic file, and click Start.
+The SPI flash is now programmed and the design will load on every power-up.

-To verify that the design is running, you should be able to see a picture on the HDMI output with the FPGC logo.
+To verify that the design is running, you should see the FPGC boot logo on the HDMI output.